-We need to TURN DOWN THE HEAT.
-Switch to Heat-Free Technology for low power consumption.
+We need to Switch to Heat-Free Technology for low power consumption.
 Even making a small change can really help.
 If everyone on the planet makes one small change, it can have a huge positive impact.
 Starting one page at a time, we can change the story together.

 Epson and National Geographic have come together to raise awareness around how conserving heat is a great way to minimise our impact on the environment.
 In this short video, National Geographic Explorer Katey Walter Anthony explains how "heat destroys permafrost.
 Conserving heat is one of the best ways to minimise our impact on the environment.
 Choosing Heat-Free Technology to lower energy consumption, will reduce greenhouse gas emissions and help us slow permafrost thaw in the arctic."

 Printing process comparison

 Laser and inkjet printers may look the same on the outside.
 But it's what's on the inside that counts.
 Epson's Heat-Free Technology does not require heat in the ink ejection process.
 Instead pressure is applied to the Piezo element, which flexes backwards and forwards firing the ink from the printhead.

 The benefits of Heat-Free Technology

 Increase productivity and reduce environmental impact without compromise.